phorton1/base-apps-gitMUI/docs/config.md

 ## SUBMODULE rel_path

-This verb defines a submodule within a repo, and tells gitUI where to find it.
+This verb defines a submodule within a repo, and tells gitMUI where to find it.

 In our vision of subModules, although not absolutely necessary, there *may* be one or more repos someplace on